 Poor breathing can contribute to and sometimes cause a wide variety of health problems.
 Proper breathing can be regained relatively quickly, even in long-term cases.

 You can’t breathe properly straight away.
 You need patience and to apply your intelligence to get the best results.
 Practice every day for 5 minutes.
 Ideally, five minutes in the morning, but certainly for five minutes just before you go to sleep while you are lying in bed.
 Don’t worry if you fall asleep doing them.
-Hopefully, regular practice like this will mean that during the rest of the day you become more aware, and are able to correct yourself, when you fall into poor breathing habits.
+Hopefully, regular practice like this will mean that during the rest of the day you become more aware, and are able to correct yourself when you fall into poor breathing habits.

 Poor breathing is where the chest is used to breathe, rather than the abdomen.

-There are four stages to breathing.
+There are four stages of breathing.
 These are the in-breath, the hold, the out-breath, and the slight pause.
 Breathing in is always done through the nose.
 Breathing out can be done either via the nose or the slightly open mouth.

 Lie on your back with your legs straight.
 Let your hands rest crossed comfortably on your abdomen, just below the belly button.
 Close your eyes.
 Relax your neck.
-Breathe in smoothly, feeling your hands rise, and your chest remain relaxed, for 2 seconds.
+Breathe in smoothly, feeling your hands rise, and your chest remains relaxed, for 2 seconds.
 If your hands do not rise (or even go down!), and you feel you are breathing into your chest, then relax and keep trying.
-Visualise the tummy rising as you breathe in, and eventually it will happen.
+Visualise the tummy rising as you breathe in and eventually it will happen.